corrode/corrode.github.io/content/blog/memory-safety/index.md

 > "The development of new product lines for use in service of critical infrastructure or NCFs **in a memory-unsafe language (e.g., C or C++) where readily available alternative memory-safe languages could be used** is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety."

 CISA further states that for existing products written in memory-unsafe languages, **not having a published memory safety roadmap is itself a bad practice**.
+The concept comes from an earlier CISA/NSA joint guide, [_The Case for Memory Safe Roadmaps_](https://www.cisa.gov/resources-tools/resources/case-memory-safe-roadmaps) (2023).
 Their recommendation:

 > "Software manufacturers should publish a memory safety roadmap by the end of 2025, outlining their prioritized approach to eliminating memory safety vulnerabilities in priority code components written in memory unsafe languages."

 If your organization produces software for critical infrastructure and you don't yet have a memory safety roadmap, you are already behind the curve.

+### United States: CISA and NSA Joint Guide on Memory Safe Languages (2025)

+On June 24, 2025, CISA and the NSA released a new joint guide, [_Memory Safe Languages: Reducing Vulnerabilities in Modern Software Development._](https://www.cisa.gov/resources-tools/resources/memory-safe-languages-reducing-vulnerabilities-modern-software-development)

+Where earlier guidance made the case for _why_ organizations should adopt memory-safe languages, this document focuses on _how_.
+It identifies the main obstacles to adoption and offers practical approaches for overcoming them.
+The agencies are unambiguous about the destination:

+> "Adopting memory safe languages (MSLs) offers the most comprehensive mitigation against this class of vulnerabilities and provides built-in safeguards that enhance security by design."

 ### United States: DARPA TRACTOR Program (2024)

 The **Defense Advanced Research Projects Agency (DARPA)** launched the [TRACTOR](https://www.darpa.mil/research/programs/translating-all-c-to-rust) program: **Translating All C To Rust**.

-DARPA's own summary makes the strategic importance clear:
+DARPA's own summary doesn't mince words:

 > "After more than two decades of grappling with memory safety issues in C and C++, the software engineering community has reached a consensus.
 It's not enough to rely on bug-finding tools.
 The preferred approach is to use 'safe' programming languages that can reject unsafe programs at compile time, thereby preventing the emergence of memory safety issues."

-This is DARPA, the agency that funded the creation of the internet, investing significant resources into automated C-to-Rust translation.
+This is DARPA, the agency that funded the creation of the internet, pouring resources into automated C-to-Rust translation.
 The goal is to produce Rust code "of the same quality and style that a skilled Rust developer would produce, thereby eliminating the entire class of memory safety security vulnerabilities present in C programs."

 When the U.S. Department of Defense is funding automated migration from C to Rust, the strategic direction could not be clearer.